 Drink a cup of green or black tea.
 Tea has numerous health benefits, ranging from protecting against a heart attack to strengthening bones to giving your immune system a boost.
 Skip the sweetened varieties and brew your own.

 Check your medicines and diabetes supplies.
 Do a quick inventory and make sure that you’re not running out of anything, that nothing has expired, and that everything is working as it should (such as your meter and your lancing device, for example).

 Log your meals.
 Keeping food records is about as fun as going to a mall the day before Christmas.
 But there’s a reason for doing it: Food logs help you (and your dietitian) see what and how much you’re eating, as well as certain patterns to your eating, and how your food intake might be affecting your blood sugars.
 When you really take a look at your logs, you can gain some serious insight into your food intake and then think about what you might need to do to make improvements.
 Hate logging on paper?
 Try an app, like MyFitnessPal or MyNetDiary.

 Chill out.
 Busy people rarely take the time to destress and decompress.
 We all need some time in our day to relax and clear our minds.
 Some people prefer to sit quietly and reflect on the day.
 Others like to meditate.
 Going for a walk can help, as can putting your feet up and listening to some music.
 Whatever works for you, take five minutes for yourself each and every day.
 You’re worth it!

 SIGN UP FOR THE DIABETES SELF-MANAGEMENT NEWSLETTER!

-Sign up now to get the current issue of the Diabetes Self-Management Newsletter and your FREE GIFT, Sinfully Delicious Low-Fat Desserts — a collection of wonderfully wicked desserts — that just happen to be healthy!
+Sign up now to get the weekly Diabetes Self-Management Newsletter and your FREE GIFT, Sinfully Delicious Low-Fat Desserts — a collection of wonderfully wicked desserts — that just happen to be healthy!